flaviohenriquealmeida/translation/README.md

-# The following file has the summary from may two published books at www.casadocodigo.com.br
+# The following file has the summary from my two published books at www.casadocodigo.com.br

 ## TRANSLATED SUMMARY FROM THE BOOK MEAN